prml-0004/pages/docs/source/project/deployment.md

 ### What is the aim of the product’s model?

-> The redaction of (a) personally identifiable information, (b) sensitive personal information, and \(c\) sensitive commercial/business/environment information.
+The redaction of (a) personally identifiable information, (b) sensitive personal information, and \(c\) sensitive commercial/business/environment information.
+The appendix summarises the classes of redaction text.

 <br>
 <br>